nikkNizz/Drawish/README.md

 make
 sudo make install

-Or install and compile directly from **Qt Creator** on Windows, Mac, or Linux.
+Or install and compile directly from **Qt Creator** on Windows, Mac, or Linux, without changing a single line of code!

 #### USE
 You can open images from the" File->Open" menu.
 You can also